Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Rutgers vs. Northwestern College Football Odds, Plays and Insights

-The Rutgers Scarlet Knights (3-3, 0-0 Big Ten) visit the Northwestern Wildcats (2-3, 0-0 Big Ten) on Saturday, October 16, 2021 in matchup between Big Ten rivals at Ryan Field.
+The Rutgers Scarlet Knights (3-3, 0-0 Big Ten) visit the Northwestern Wildcats (2-3, 0-0 Big Ten) on Saturday, October 16, 2021 in matchup between Big Ten opponents at Ryan Field.
 Northwestern is a 2-point underdog.
-The over/under is 45 in this matchup.
+The contest has a point total set at 44.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.